Covid-19 and the MRI Centers of Texas difference

 Vision & Mission

-MRI Centers of Texas is committed to providing quality imaging and superior services through our state of the art imaging facilities and knowledgeable team of doctors and staff throughout the state of Texas.
+MRI Centers of Texas is committed to providing quality imaging and superior services through our state of the art imaging facilities and knowledgeable team of MRI technologists and staff throughout the state of Texas.

 At MCT – MRI Centers of Texas, we value the opportunity to serve our patients day in and day out.
 We commit to giving our patients the best possible experience and support our Physicians that every day refers and entrust their patients to us.
 They know we will treat each of them as family.